nl4opt/nl4opt-competition/README.md

 # Citation
-Please cite our [Papers](http://arxiv.org/abs/2209.15565) below if our dataset or competition aids you in your research.
+Please cite our papers below if our dataset or competition aids you in your research.

 ```
 @inproceedings{ramamonjison-etal-2022-augmenting,